bezmoradi/tutorials/go/variable.md

 var name string = "Go"
 ```

 To create a variable, we need to use the `var` keyword followed by the name of the variable followed by the type then an equal sign and finally the value.
-In the above example, the `string` type tells the Go compiler that this variable will always hold a string.
+In the above example, the `string` type tells the compiler that this variable will **always** store a string.
 To define strings, we can only use double quotes or backticks (Single quotes are not allowed).
 Backticks can be handy if we need to add strings in multiple lines:

 ```go